 Read our post on the Average Cost to go to Disney World for more details and how to save money on your trip.

 Should I Use a Disney Travel Agent?

 One option you might want to consider is using an authorized Disney Vacation Planner when planning your trip.
 Even though there is a ton of great information on the internet to read, sometimes it’s just too much and you prefer having someone take care of the work for you.

 The nice thing is most Disney travel agents don’t cost any extra money to work with.
-That means you can have someone personalize your trip for you, make the tough reservations, all for free.
+That means you can have someone personalize your trip for you and make the tough reservations, all for free.
 In fact, most of the time, using an agent will actually SAVE you money since they know when the discounts come out.

 Using an authorized Disney vacation planner, your trip will be much better organized, less stressful, and save you money.

-Contact René at Show You the World Travel for all your trip planning needs, including a FREE quote.
+- Contact René at Show You the World Travel for all your trip planning needs, including a FREE quote.